Check in to see how other wellness brands are winning and thriving. Check out with the insights you need to grow yours.

-• HIPAA likely applies to medspas that collect health information as part of clinical aesthetic treatments, regardless of whether you bill insurance.
+- HIPAA (the Health Insurance Portability and Accountability Act) applies to most medspas that collect health information as part of clinical treatments — regardless of practice size or whether you bill insurance.

 Why HIPAA applies to medspas (even without insurance billing)